|Scroll down for all sorts of links to various conferences, associations, websites and more.|

 Nomination submission deadline: December 2013

 This Grammys-of-the-Indie scene, the closing party of Canadian Music Week, has quickly become a media flashpoint and major trolling ground for music fans and tastemakers searching for the next wave of music superstars.
 Celebrating the successes of indie artists – both from home and abroad – The Indies have become an annual must-attend event.
 Featuring appearances and performances by some of Canada’s – and the world’s – emerging artists, and broadcast live to air on XM Satellite Radio

 March 24-30, 2014

 The JUNO Awards “road trip” is heading to Canada’s centre stage for the second time as The Canadian Academy of Recording Arts and Sciences (CARAS) and broadcast partner CTV, announced today that Winnipeg will host THE 2014 JUNO AWARDS and JUNO Week celebrations, March 24-30.
 The 43rd annual JUNO AWARDS will broadcast on CTV from the MTS Centre on Sunday, March 30, 2014.

 (organized by the Toronto Blues Society)

 Toronto Blues Society hosts a music conference called The Blues Summit, which is a not-to-be-missed forum for all blues music industry members, artists, presenters, agents, and the like.
 It is an opportunity for the blues community to network as well as for artists to showcase in front of blues industry members.
 It is held every two years in conjunction with the annual Maple Blues Awards.
-In 2009, Blues Summit Four was a very successful conference.
+In 2013, Blues Summit Six was a very successful conference.